VirtuosoJoel/RubyExcel/README.md

 #Output the RubyExcel::Workbook into an Excel Workbook and save the file
 #Note: The default directory is "Documents" or "My Documents" to support Ocra + InnoSetup installs.
+#The Workbook name is used as the filename unless an argument is passed.
 #Note: There is an optional second argument which if set to true doesn't make Excel visible.
-# This is a useful accelerator when running as an automated process.
+  #This is a useful accelerator when running as an automated process.
-# If you set the process to be invisible, don't forget to close Excel after you're finished with it!
+  #If you set the process to be invisible, don't forget to close Excel after you're finished with it!
 rubywb.save_excel
-rubywb.save_excel( 'Output.xlsx' )
+rubywb.save_excel( 'Output' )
 rubywb.save_excel( 'c:/example/Output.xlsx' )
+rubywb.save_excel( 'Output', true ) # ( Keeps Excel invisible if creating a new instance )

 #Convert all internal data to Strings and disable leading equals signs
 #This should ensure compatibility with Excel for most types of data.